rodneyshupe/Cookbook/Recipes/Sauces/MustardSauce.rst

 Directions
 ----------

-1. In a small blender, puree the Dijon, olive oil, whole grain mustard, vinegar, chili flakes, salt, and the lemon juice until smooth.
+1. Puree the Dijon, olive oil, whole grain mustard, vinegar, chili flakes, salt, and the lemon juice in a small blender until smooth.
 Season with salt and pepper and refrigerate until ready to use.